maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Calculus.md

 In the case of partial  fractions where there are more than one term of the form \(\log(x-a)\) then we insist the student is at least consistent.
 If the teacher has *any*  \(\log(|x-a|)\) then the student must use \(|...|\) in *all* of them.
 If the teacher has no \(\log(|x-a|)\) (i.e. just things like \(\log(x-a)\)) then the student must have all or none.

+### Antidiff ###

+This test works similarly to Int, but it only checks if the student answer and the model answer have the same (meaning, algebraically equivalent) derivative in respect to the (mandatory) variable given in the options.
+This test does not check for absolute values in logarithms or for the algebraic form of the student answer, but really only for algebraic equivalence.
+If you want to also check the algebraic form, consider using Int or other answer tests.

+### AddConst ###